-The Kent Narrows Power Squadron is a unit of United States Power Squadrons (USPS) and a member of District 5 covering the Mid-Atlantic States.
-Our power and sail members are primarily from Queen Annes County, the home of the Kent Narrows, a popular water gateway for the Eastern Shore.
+The Kent Narrows Sail & Power Squadron is a unit of United States Power Squadrons (USPS) and a member of District 5 covering the Mid-Atlantic States.
+Our power and sail members are primarily from Queen Annes County, the home of Kent Narrows, a popular water gateway to the Eastern Shore.
 The USPS is a non-profit organization dedicated to boating education, civic service and social activities.
 For membership information contact our membership chairperson or an officer listed below.

 Squadron members are entitled to free education, tax deductions, discounts on boating-oriented products and services, USPS boat insurance, “The Ensign” magazine, “The Compass” electronic newsletter, and many other special programs.
 To see more, including descriptions of squadron coming events and photos, please search for “Kent Narrows Sail & Power Squadron” on Facebook.
 Also, please click here for more benefits from USPS.

 We offer one-night Seminars various topics and a Basic Boating Course to the public at the Kent Island Volunteer Fire Department.
 For Members, there are advanced classes in Seamanship and Piloting, For information about courses, contact our Education Officer listed below.

 The USPS supports the Coast Guard Recreational Boating Safety Program.
 Squadron members trained as Vessel examiners provide safety checks for interested boat owners.
 A vessel, which successfully meets the Coast Guard recommended standards, is awarded the Coast Guard Decal for that year.
 To arrange a free vessel safety examination contact our Vessel Safety Check Chairperson listed below.